Deploy EzyPlatform on Ubuntu

 Choose openjdk-8-jre-headless for the apt install.

-Set up JAVA_HOME by adding the following line to the .bash_profile using vim:
+Set up JAVA_HOME by adding the following line to the .bash_profile using vim.
+You can open this file with the following command:

 export JAVA_HOME=/usr/lib/jvm/java-1.8.0-openjdk-amd64